erroronline1/caro/readme.md

 The respective manager provides a selection for recent approved elements as well as a selection for all entries within the database.

 Forms can be exported as an editable PDF in hopefully rare scenarios where a digital record is somehow an issue.
-Upload-options, identifiers, links and buttons are dropped by default though.
+Photo- and upload-options as well as buttons are replaced by a hint, identifiers are embedded in the header.
 Permission to export is restricted by default to defined authorized users to prevent distribution of outdated versions and support an improved data collection within the application.
 Authorized form creators can decide for general permission though.
 It is recommended to transfer the data later or at least append the scanned or photographed document to the applicable record (given a suitable form), while in the latter case any searchability and quick overviews suffer.

 Forms can have a restricted access to be only visible to defined roles.
 This way records are possible that are not meant to be public (e.g. job interviews or staff appraisals).